 Dry skin can be particularly sensitive in the winter months, and excess flaking is something absolutely no one wants to deal with when aiming for a smooth complexion.
 Some signs of having dry skin are that it feels tight after washing, or if it sometimes flakes as soon as you apply makeup.
 You may see flaking on your nose or forehead, but this alone isn't a sign of dryness, as oily skin can flake as well.
 So you should base your assessment on how taut your skin feels after washing, and throughout the day.
 If you have no shine (or it's very minimal) after six hours+ since washing, you more than likely have dry skin.
 The best test is just to see how your skin feels and looks through the day, which makes it much easier to assess the level of dryness.

 Dry skin needs the added moisture in order for your foundation and the rest of your makeup to look great.
 The key is having a great pre-makeup routine that gives your skin the moisture it needs, and then using a foundation that will continue to moisturize so skin appears dewy all day long.
-Some key foundation types for dry skin are oil based liquid foundations (especially the ones that have natural oils), tinted moisturizers, and creams.
+Some key foundation types for dry skin are oil-based liquid foundations (especially the ones that have natural oils), tinted moisturizers, and creams.
 A primer can also go a long way.
 Starting with a hydrating mask or moisturizer will ensure you get a great base of hydrating properties before moving onto makeup.
-Best practice is to use a moisture mask a few times a week for consistent smooth, and hydrated skin.
+A best practice is to use a moisture mask a few times a week for consistently smooth, and hydrated skin.